dharmamitra/dharmamitra-guides/docs/mitra_models.md

 > *A unified byte-level language model for Sanskrit NLP tasks, achieving state-of-the-art performance on word segmentation, lemmatization, morphosyntactic tagging, and dependency parsing.*

 **ByT5-Sanskrit** is a specialized pretrained language model designed for processing the morphologically rich Sanskrit language.
 Built on the byte-level ByT5 architecture, it eliminates the need for complex tokenization schemes and achieves excellent performance across multiple Sanskrit NLP tasks.
+The model was trained on data from Oliver Hellwig's [Digital Corpus of Sanskrit (DCS)](http://www.sanskrit-linguistics.org/) and follows the annotation standards established by that corpus.

 **Publication**: *One Model is All You Need: ByT5-Sanskrit, a Unified Model for Sanskrit NLP Tasks* ([EMNLP 2024](https://aclanthology.org/2024.findings-emnlp.805/))